dhjang01/IoT26-HW03/README.md

 The objective of this assignment is to use Raspberry Pi to detect motion and take photos automatically.

-In this project, a PIR motion sensor detects movement.
+In this project, a PIR motion sensor is used to detect movement.
 When motion is detected, the Raspberry Pi camera captures a photo and saves it as an image file.

 ## 2. Components